Complete Guide for Guest Blogging on Your Industry’s Top Blogs

 Of course, the toughest part of thought leadership isn’t the creation of guest content.
 It’s actually winning the opportunities to publish your content on other sites that the biggest barrier of entry.

-Here at Directive Consulting we’ve had the blessing of publishing thought leadership content across a number of industry leading blogs.
-We’ve written for Moz, Wordstream, Crazy Egg, Convince & Convert, PPC Hero, Ahrefs, the list goes on… You can check out our Thought Leadership page for the full picture of our guest content.
+Here at Directive we’ve had the blessing of publishing thought leadership content across a number of industry-leading blogs.
+We’ve written for Moz, Wordstream, Crazy Egg, Convince & Convert, PPC Hero, Ahrefs, the list goes on…

 All these different opportunities didn’t just fall into our lap.
 Through a long trial period of testing we were able to optimize our outreach cadences to maximize our guest posting potential.
 For a basic outline of how we optimize our email outreach, you can read this Moz post on the email tests we ran.
 But for the full process for how we guest blog for the top B2B blogs – keep on reading.